U.S. Route 70 in North Carolina: Early 20th century

 In 1928 US 70/NC 10 was swapped with route NC 101 towards Beaufort.
 Around 1929 US 70 was placed on its modern routing between Marion and Nebo; its former routing becoming part of NC 105.
 North of Newton, US 70 was given a new primary routing in concurrency with NC 110.
 In Raleigh, US 70 was placed on a new primary routing along Western Boulevard, then north along Boylan Avenue to South Street, then Fayetteville Street to Lenoir Street, and finally East Street; the old alignment along Hillsborough Road and by the state capital remained part of US 1/NC 50.
 In 1930 US 70/NC 10 was swapped with NC 100 between Gibsonville and Burlington.
-Also around that time US 70/NC 10 was rerouted in downtown Salisbury via Innis Street to Main Street, leaving behind Fulton and Liberty streets.
+Also around that time US 70/NC 10 was rerouted in downtown Salisbury via Innes Street to Main Street, leaving behind Fulton and Liberty streets.

 In 1931 US 70 was extended northeast from Beaufort to Atlantic, ending at Cedar Island Road (SR 1387).
 Around 1932 US 70 was rerouted in downtown Asheville from Biltmore Avenue onto Tunnel Road; the old alignment remained part of US 25.
 In 1934 both NC 10 and NC 20 were removed along US 70's route.
 By 1936, US 70 was placed on First Avenue through Hickory and was removed from Beaman Road near New Bern.
 In 1939 US 70 was removed from Hollins Road in Marshall.